Accommodation: Protocols for returning to operation

 - Do not perform any non-urgent room maintenance until a room is no longer occupied and has been cleaned.

 - If room maintenance is necessary when room is occupied, practice proper hygiene and physical distancing to ensure the safety of staff and guests.

 - Clean and disinfect all shared tools and equipment after each shift or when tools are transferred between workers.

 - Establish and post occupancy limits for all meeting rooms.
 Occupancy limits should be established ensuring that physical distance of 2 metres can be maintained between attendees, and that attendees have adequate space to move around in the room as required.

-- Cancel or reschedule special or private events in excess of 50 people, in accordance with public health officer’s prohibition on mass gatherings.
+- Cancel or reschedule special or private events in excess of 50 people, in accordance with the provincial health officer’s order on gatherings and events.
 Consider having registration and door attendants monitor capacities and advise when maximum numbers are reached.

 - If the room has more than one door, consider designating one for entry and one for exit.